Binary Search Trees and Sets

-AscendingStringa comparator for keys, which works only for Strings and should not be nested.
+AscendingStringa comparator for keys, which works only for Strings and should not be nested in the BSTMap class.
 You could also put this and any other comparator classes you create in a separate Java file.

 You can use this template for these three classes.

 Implement the methods required by the MapSet interface.
 A good strategy to follow is to implement the functions one at a time and test them as you go.
 You can always write stubs for the remaining functions so that the code will compile.
 A stub is a temporary version of a function that doesn't do anything but which compiles.
 For example, the stub may contain a single return statement as in the template.

 The following is a summary of the MapSet functions.
 In the examples below, K is the key's type variable and V is the value's type variable.

 public V put( K new_key, V new_value )- adds or updates a key-value pair.
 If the key is not already in the map, it should add a new node with the given key-value pair.
 The the key is already in the map, it should replace the existing value with the given value.

 public boolean containsKey( K key )- returns true if the map already contains a node with the specified key.

 public V get( K key )- returns the value associated with the given key or null if the key does not exist.